adamtilson/ense370/lab-4/lab-doc.md

 [Decorator]: res/decorator.png "The decorator design pattern"
 [Possible Configuration]: res/possible-configuration.png "One possible knight configuration using the decorator"

-Adam's Notes:
+Adam's Thoughts:

-// It's composition, because, if it is in use by the one player, it can't be used by another player.
+// In our example, is it composition or aggregation?
+It's composition, because, if it is in use by one player, it can't be used by another player.
+It's aggregation because if the player died, the weapon could be reused.
+If you are reading this, tell me what you think!